Lemon Drop Shot Recipe

 • Add a splash of Chambord liqueur to make raspberry lemon drop shots.
 Berry flavor goes really well with lemon.
 Just be aware that it will also add some extra sweetness, so you may want to reduce the simple syrup slightly.

 • If you’re not a huge fan of lemon flavors, this recipe will also work with just about any citrus fruit.
 Lime and grapefruit both taste great with vodka.
 The grapefruit does have more natural sugar than lemon though, so this is another instance where you may want to adjust your simple syrup accordingly.
-You can also get a slightly orange flavor by adding a little triple sec.

 • Rinse your shot glasses and then put them in the freezer for 10 to 15 minutes before serving.
 You’ll have perfectly chilled glasses every time!